When Outlook won't connect to the Exchange server, follow these steps before calling IT for help.

-The following troubleshooting tips make solving that connectivity loss a snap.
-These instructions don't require a computer science degree to understand them, so just about anyone should be able to get Outlook re-connected to their Exchange server.
+The following step-by-step instructions make solving that connectivity loss a snap.
+These instructions don't require a computer science degree to understand them, so just about anyone should be able to get MS Outlook re-connected to their Exchange server.
 We'll start with the simplest tip and increase the difficulty as we go along.

 Uncheck offline mode